Lokopriya Gopinath Bordoloi Regional Institute of Mental Health: History

 In 1999 the Institute was handed over to the North Eastern Council (NEC).

 On 1 June 2007, the Institute was taken over by the Ministry of Health and Family Welfare (India), Government of India.

 Academics

 Department of Psychiatry

 Department of Psychiatry established in 1998.
 Residency Scheme of Government of India was started in this Institute from 2001.

 The Department started the DNB course in 2006 and MD course in 2010.
-It has regular structured teaching programmes for the trainees as per guidelines approved by the National Board of Examinations (NBE), Medical Council of India (MCI) and Gauhati University.
+It has regular structured teaching programmes for the trainees as per guidelines approved by the National Board of Examinations (NBE), National Medical Commission (NMC) and Srimanta Sankaradeva University of Health Sciences (SSUHS).
 The faculties also provide medico-legal services and act in cooperation with the District Disability Rehabilitation Centre (DDRC), Tezpur for certification of disability.